c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_dnaseq.rst

 :bdg-primary:`Version` |genpipes_version|

-.. dropdown:: :material-outlined:`notifications_active;2em` v5.0.0 update!
+.. dropdown:: :material-outlined:`notifications_active;2em` v5.0.0 Update!
-   :color: info
+   :color: success
    :open:

    Starting from **GenPipes v5.x** onwards, the DNA Sequencing Pipeline has been completely revamped.
 It is enhanced to include the functionality  that was earlier provided in **GenPipes v4.6.1** by the following standalone pipelines: